TimLive/winrt-api/windows.ui.xaml.media/skewtransform_angley.md

 # Windows.UI.Xaml.Media.SkewTransform.AngleY

 ## -description
-Gets or sets the y-axis skew angle, which is measured in degrees counterclockwise from the x-axis.
+Gets or sets the y-axis skew angle, which is measured in degrees clockwise from the x-axis.

 ## -xaml-syntax
 ```xaml